Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 No-penalty CDs allow you to withdraw your money without paying the penalty.
 However, the bank may require a waiting period before withdrawing the money, usually around six or seven days.
 Typically, you can’t add money to no-penalty CDs.
 No-penalty CD rates are usually lower than regular CD rates but can be higher than some high-yield savings or money market accounts.

 These high-yield CDs require a minimum deposit of $100,000 or more.
 They aren’t as common as they used to be, but some banks still offer them.
 Usually, you can find the same or even higher APYs in other CD products.
-But some jumbo certificates have a higher yield for people who deposit more money.
+But some jumbo certificates yield higher for people who deposit more money.

 CDs sold through brokerage firms are called “brokered CDs” To buy one of these certificates, you need to have a brokerage account with a financial institution.
 Brokered CDs sometimes offer higher interest rates than traditional certificates from your local bank, but they also carry more risk.
 This is because they can be traded like bonds; if you decide to sell before the maturity date, you could take a loss.
 Therefore, it’s essential to make sure these banks are FDIC-insured.